Abhiek187/abhiek187.github.io/README.md

 ## Branches

-Due to the way GitHub Pages is set up for user pages, this project has been split into 4 branches:
+Due to the way GitHub Pages is set up for user pages, this project has been split into 3 branches:

 ### main

-This is the default branch for this repo, where all developmental work takes place.
+This is the default branch for this repo, where all production code is held.
+See [Contributing](https://github.com/Abhiek187/abhiek187.github.io/blob/main/CONTRIBUTING.md) for info on how to create the other branches.

-### backup

-A backup branch in case something goes wrong in main (i.e. trying to migrate all files away from gh-pages).

 ### gh-pages